 Shirley took her guide’s advice to rest during the hike.

 Choosing the right guide is an integral part of your rim-to-rim hike.
-You want to pick a guide group that can accommodate your goals and is knowledgeable about the different ways you can experience the Grand Canyon from rim-to-rim.
-For instance, there are one-day hikes without the need for a permit, two-day hikes that require lodging, or multi-day, fully guided backpacking trips.
+Pick a guide group that can accommodate your goals and is knowledgeable about the different ways you can experience the Grand Canyon from rim-to-rim.
+For instance, there are one-day rim-to-rim hikes without the need for a permit, two-day hikes that require lodging, or multi-day, fully guided backpacking trips.
 The right tour guide can help you choose the hike that’s best for you to ensure you have the best experience possible.

 Are you planning a rim-to-rim hike of the Grand Canyon and want to get in shape for your adventure?
 Book a free consultation today to learn more about how you can get fit for any adventure.